ezSQL/ezsql/README.md

 ***A class to make it very easy to deal with database connections.***

-This is [__version 4__](https://github.com/ezSQL/ezSQL/tree/v4) that has many modern programming practices in which will break users of version 3.
+This is [__version 4__](https://github.com/ezSQL/ezsql/tree/v4) that has many modern programming practices in which will break users of version 3.

-[__Version 3__](https://github.com/ezSQL/ezSQL/tree/v3) broke version 2.1.7 in one major way, it required *PHP 5.6*.
+[__Version 3__](https://github.com/ezSQL/ezsql/tree/v3) broke version 2.1.7 in one major way, it required *PHP 5.6*.
 Which drop mysql extension support, other than that, nothing as far using the library was changed, only additional features.

 This library has an `Database` class, an combination of the [Factory](https://en.wikipedia.org/wiki/Factory_method_pattern) pattern with an [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) container hosting.
 This library now is following many OOP principles, one in which, the methods properties public access has been removed.
-This library also following PSR-2, PSR-4, and PSR-11 conventions.
+This library also following PSR-2, PSR-4, PSR-11 conventions, and mostly PSR-1, that's still an work in progress.

 * More Todo...

-For an full overview see [documentation Wiki](https://github.com/ezSQL/ezSQL/wiki/Documentation), which is not completely finish.
+For an full overview see [documentation Wiki](https://github.com/ezSQL/ezsql/wiki/Documentation), which is not completely finish.

 ## Installation